Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Comparative Politics

 Comparative Politics is the systematic study and comparison of diverse political systems, processes, and patterns in the world.
-Comparativists compare to draw attention to the similarities and differences to explain significant political changes and developments.
-The focus on methodology is unique among other Political Science subfields.
+As comparativists, we compare to draw attention to the similarities and differences to explain significant and big political changes and developments.
+The focus on research methodology is unique among other Political Science subfields.

 Explore our expert supervisors in Comparative Politics.